score-spec/docs/content/en/docs/environment variables/environment-variables-compose.md

 **Results** you've successfully passed an environment variable through an `.env` file.

-## Environment variables in your shell
+## Environment configuration in your shell

-To use environment variables in your shell, assign a value to your variable using your shell's built-in `export` command.
+To use environment configurations in your shell, assign a value to a variable using your shell's built-in `export` command.

 The following example sets the environment variable to `Hello`.